royaals/LinkedIn-clone/README.md

 ```bash
 npm start
 ```
-2. Open your web browser and navigate to `http://localhost:3000` to see the application run.
+2. Open your web browser and navigate to `http://localhost:3000` to see the application running.